goncalo-oliveira/channels/README.md

 ## Adapters and Buffers

-Although raw data handling in the adapters can be done with `byte[]`, it is recommended to use a `IReadableByteBuffer` instance instead, particularly for reading data.
+Although raw data handling in adapters can be done with `byte[]`, it is strongly recommended to use `IReadableByteBuffer`, particularly for reading and framing scenarios.

-Data received in an adapter that is not explicitly read remains in the channel’s internal input buffer.
-When more data arrives, it is delivered again together with the previously unread bytes.
+### Input Buffer Behavior

+Data delivered to the input pipeline is provided as an `IReadableByteBuffer`.

+This buffer is a **windowed view** over the channel’s internal buffer:

+- It does **not allocate**
+- It shares the underlying memory
+- Only the unread portion is exposed

+Unread bytes are preserved between pipeline executions.
+If the pipeline does not fully consume the buffer, those unread bytes remain and will be delivered again when more data arrives.

+This makes `IReadableByteBuffer` the preferred option for:

+- Framing protocols
+- Partial reads
+- Incremental decoding

+> [!IMPORTANT]
+> The buffer provided to the pipeline is a **view**, not a copy.
+>
+> If you need to retain data beyond the current pipeline execution,
+> you must create a copy:
+>
+> ```csharp
+> var snapshot = buffer.ToArray();
+> ```

+Failing to do so may result in unexpected behavior, as the underlying buffer may be compacted or reused after the pipeline completes.

+### Using `byte[]` Instead

-If an adapter uses `byte[]`, however, the internal buffer is automatically marked as fully read and discarded before the adapter executes.
-This means that if the adapter does not process the data (or fails), those bytes are lost.
+If an adapter consumes `byte[]` instead of `IReadableByteBuffer`, the internal input buffer is treated as **fully consumed** before the adapter runs.
+This means partial reads aren’t possible with `byte[]`, and any unprocessed data will be lost.

-When using `IReadableByteBuffer`, unread data is preserved and will be redelivered when additional data is received, making it the preferred option for framing and partial reads.
+For this reason, unless you have a specific reason to use `byte[]`, `IReadableByteBuffer` is preferred and recommended for most input scenarios.

+### Output Pipeline and Buffers

+The output pipeline is more permissive.

+The following types are supported:

+- `byte[]`
+- `IByteBuffer`
+- `IReadableByteBuffer`
+- `IWritableByteBuffer`

+Buffers passed through the output pipeline may be views or writable instances.
+At the end of the pipeline, they are written to the underlying transport.

 ## Channel Scope